 A. In-book links take you to a location within the textbook.
 For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
 N/A Additional Information: No within book hyperlinks found.
 However, navigation links passed when running the accessibility checker.
 B. Live hyperlinks take you to any website or webpages external to the book.
-N/A Additional Information: No live on internet hyperlinks found.
+Fail Additional Information: 4/4 live links worked.
+Pgs 3,189, and 276 (2 live links) had a live links and were checked.
+There were only 4 links found for both volume 1 and volume 2.
+The links all worked but the links were in html (URL) form.
+However, the links did were not underlined or a different color.
+They were sylistically the same as the other text.
+In addition, there were no descriptions for the links.
 C. Live links take you to the correct webpage that is functioning properly.
-N/A Additional Information: No live on internet hyperlinks found.
+Pass Additional Information: 4/4 live links worked on pages 3, 189, and 276 (2 live links).
+All four of the links functioned.
 D. Live links are descriptive enough for the users to know where it should take them.
-N/A Additional Information: No live on internet hyperlinks found.
+Fail Additional Information: 0/4 live links had descriptions.
+All live links were in html (URL) form.